How to Remove Ink Stains From Clothes

 The Spruce / Almar Creative

-Blot the fabric with nail polish remover in the same way as instructed with the rubbing alcohol.
-Be sure to move the stained area to a clean, dry section of a towel as the ink is removed.
+Blot the fabric with nail polish remover in the same way as instructed with the rubbing alcohol and be sure to move the stained area to a clean, dry section of a towel as the ink is removed.

 Blotting the stain with nail polish remover